xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 In the "_Vendors as separate shops_" mode, the administrator has the same capabilities as in the "_Warehouse_" mode, but, typically, only acts as a supervisor - whereas the processing of orders and making changes to the information of specific orders is carried out by the vendors.

-## Get information on how your vendors' business is going
+## Task 4: Get information on how your vendors' business is going
 It is always a good idea to check from time to time how the business of individual vendors on the marketplace is going.
 The store administrator has access to vendor statistics including:

    *   Order statistics,